-In joy, I’ve found this to be an unexpected, momentary experience and can never duplicate in a recall (or when it does, it’s pleasure).
-The particular shape was not known before or previously applied to my life.
-While in its strongest expression, or when my sensors are completely surprised by a unique combination of nature’s touch, only then can the effects supersede any other experience and pack the most almighty life-changing influential punch.
+Also, in its strongest expression or when my sensors are completely surprised by a unique combination of nature’s touch, only then can the effects of joy supersede any other experience and pack the most almighty life-changing influential punch.

 Next, once my heightened state of mind subsides, a rainbow is left behind as trace residue now takes over.
-I’ll only convert Second-Hand Sensations from here.
+From here, I’ll only convert Second-Hand Sensation from an impression of the event.

-Remember the old saying?
-You can never grab hold of the moment again.
+Do you remember the old saying?
+You can never grab hold of the moment again…

-Joy, in full expression, is without premeditation.
+Joy in the fullest expression is without premeditation.
 My senses are entirely oblivious to any build-up, which allows a greater unique shape of contrast to touch where it has never reached before.

 When in the hunt for joy or when I’m in standby mode eagerly awaiting, I can almost always guarantee pleasure.
-The more I want or expect joy, the less chance of it.
+The more I want or expect joy, the less likely it will occur.
 It’s that simple.

-However, if I’m in a learning environment and see a breakthrough for the first time, my senses that may have prepped for one particular shape, but receives another, I still consider caught off guard.
-There is still an element of surprise, which is why I also want to keep learning in and around my field of interest.
+However, if I’m in a learning environment awaiting something good to happen and see a breakthrough for the first time, I still consider myself caught off guard in joy.
+My senses were simply prepped for something along a particular line, but they instead got delivered information slightly off-course.
+Therefore, there’s still an element of surprise, which is why I always want to keep learning in and around my field of interest.

 It’s now time to divide the human enterprise into two.
 Not in gender or race, but mentally.